-Upon completion of the above-defined requirements, a student must submit an Admission to Candidacy and a Statement of Work Completion forms documenting satisfactory completion of the prerequisites and core curriculum requirements.
+Upon completion of the above-defined requirements, a student must submit a Degree Audit form and a completed Statement of Work Completion forms documenting satisfactory completion of the prerequisites and core curriculum requirements.
 The form must have the written approval of the program offering the Graduate Certificate.